Flyers rally in 3rd period to beat Coyotes, win 4th straight

 The Flyers picked up their fourth third-period comeback with a 5-3 win Monday night over the Coyotes at the Wells Fargo Center.

-Scott Laughton scored the game-winner on a wraparound with 9:39 minutes left in the game.
+Scott Laughton scored the game-winner on a wraparound with 9:39 minutes left in the third period.
 He was excellent all night and played through some bruises.

-A little over four minutes before Laughton gave the Flyers the lead, Jamie Drysdale tied it at 3-3 by making a great play with his skating ability
+"The intangible Laughts brings to us, it's so important as far as the locker room is concerned," head coach John Tortorella said.
+"And he gets rewarded.
+Keeps on playing.
+He's a guy that has some minutes, doesn't have minutes — he just keeps on staying about him and scores a really big goal.
+Kills a couple of big penalties for us.
+He's an important guy that way."

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

+A little over four minutes before Laughton gave the Flyers the lead, Jamie Drysdale tied it at 3-3 by making a great play with his skating ability.

+"He's a special player," Travis Konecny said.
+"The things he can do with his feet and the puck and create space for himself ... and he's still young.
+He's going to grow and only get better."

-Morgan Frost, Travis Konecny and Owen Tippett (empty-netter) also scored for the Flyers (29-19-6), who have won four straight after going into the extended break on a season-worst five-game skid.
+Konecny, Morgan Frost and Owen Tippett (empty-netter) also scored for the Flyers (29-19-6), who have won four straight after going into the extended break on a season-worst five-game skid.

 The Flyers swept their two-game regular-season series with the Coyotes (23-24-4).
 They beat Arizona, 4-1, at Mullett Arena in December.